 Port Royal real estate is some of the most expensive in South Carolina, although Port Royal house values don't compare to the most expensive real estate in the U.S.

-The armed forces are a huge part of the life in Port Royal, employing 25.82% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 15.43% and 13.87% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Port Royal, employing 27.51% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Retail industries employ 15.78% and 13.68% of the civilian workforce, respectively.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.93% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 13.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Port Royal is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Port Royal is an extremely ethnically-diverse town.
 The people who call Port Royal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Royal residents report their race to be White, followed by Black or African-American.
 Port Royal also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.70% of the town’s residents.
-Important ancestries of people in Port Royal include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 13.10% of the town’s residents.
+Important ancestries of people in Port Royal include German, Irish, English, Italian, and European.

 The most common language spoken in Port Royal is English.
 Other important languages spoken here include Spanish and Chinese.